pcaston/OpenPeerPower.github.io/source/_integrations/homekit.markdown

   zeroconf_default_interface: true
 ```

-Restart your Home Assistant instance.
+Restart your Open Peer Power instance.
 This feature requires running an mDNS forwarder on your Docker host, e.g., `avahi-daemon` in reflector mode.
 This kind of setup most likely requires `safe_mode` during the bridge setup.

 ## Supported Components